MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 For more information on creating volumes, see [Manage data in containers on docker.com](https://docs.docker.com/engine/userguide/containers/dockervolumes/#data-volumes).

-For more information on inspecting volumes, see [Manage data in containers on docker.com](https://docs.docker.com/engine/userguide/containers/dockervolumes/#locating-a-volume).

 ### Mounting existing directory

-In addition to creating new data volumes, you may want to pass an existing director from the host, through to one or many containers.
+In addition to creating a new data volume, you may want to pass an existing directory from the host, through to the container.
 This can also be accomplished with the `-v` parameter of the `docker run` command.
+All files inside host directory will also be available in the container.
+Any files created by the container in the mounted volume, will be available on the host.
+The same directory can be mounted to many containers.
+In this configuration, data can be shared between containers.

-In the below example the source directory, `c:\source`, is mounted into a container as `c:\destination`.
+In this example, the source directory, 'c:\source', is mounted into a container as 'c:\destination'.

 ```none
 PS C:\> docker run -it -v c:\source:c:\destination windowsservercore cmd